SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/LiquefactionCyclesDoc.rst

    Claude cycle

-Claude cycle is a variation of the Linde-Hampson cycle, where an expander and two additional recurperators are added to the circuit [RefrigerationUSPAS]_.
+Calude cycle is built on top of the Linde-Hampson cycle, by adding an expander and two additional recurperators to the circuit [RefrigerationUSPAS]_.
 The expander extracts additional enthalpy from the fluid, thus reducing the temperature and increasing the liquid yield.
 The downside is the increased complexity of the circuit and especially the design of a low-temperature expander.

-The Claude cycle has 2 variations:
+The Claude cycle has two variations:

-* Kapitza cycle, which uses low pressures and cryogenic expander, eliminating the last recurperator
+* Kapitza cycle, which uses low pressures and a cryogenic expander, eliminating the last recurperator
-* Heylandt cycle, which uses high pressures and room-temperature expander, eliminating the first recurperator
+* Heylandt cycle, which uses high pressures and a room-temperature expander, eliminating the first recurperator

 Two examples of Kapitza cycles for Nitrogen with different pressure levels are implemented as examples, the data taken from:

 * `Choudhury, B. K., Process Design of Turboexpander-based Nitrogen Liquefier <http://ethesis.nitrkl.ac.in/1466/1/PROCESS_DESIGN.pdf>`_, p.
 27
 * `Cryogenic cycles <http://direns.mines-paristech.fr/Sites/Thopt/en/co/cryogenie.html>`_, Claude cycle

-gdfgdf

 ----------
 References